quixio/quix-cli/docs/yaml-reference/pipeline-descriptor.md

 - Are optimized for production environments with built-in scaling and monitoring
 - May have specific requirements defined by the managed service provider

+See more details in the [Managed Services Documentation](../../quix-cloud/managed-services/overview.md).

 ### Plugin System

 The plugin system allows deployments to provide enhanced user interface capabilities: